 Ridiculous as it sounds, it's seriously worth looking at whether asking for a slight pay cut in return for a tax-efficient benefit would see you better of financially.

 7. Transfer your assetsIf you're going to find yourself in the higher rate tax band, but your spouse only needs to pay basic rate tax at the 20% rate (or no tax at all), then you should consider transferring joint assets - like savings and investments - into their name.
-This would ensure that you get as much benefit as possible from your savings and investments, and mean that any interest earned would push you into the 40% bracket.
+This would ensure that you get as much benefit as possible from your savings and investments, and mean that any interest earned won't push you into the 40% bracket.

 Read our article Does Being Married Make a Difference to Your Finances? for more information on the implications.